Teachers & Staff

 Deborah Goldberg McCarthy (Teacher Coach) Deb has been with the Gardner Adult Ed program since she first became a certified ESOL Instructor in 2005 and she loves this program and its students.
 Deb has taught many of the levels at GPA and has also been the Academic Coach and a substitute teacher here.
 She has taught ESL in both private and public schools and also works as a licensed social worker.
 She enjoys hiking, nature, and spending time with her husband and their six pets.

-Susan Alport (Teacher, High Intermediate)This is Susan’s first year teaching ESOL at GPA, but not her first year of teaching.
+Susan Alport (Substitute Teacher, High Intermediate) This is Susan’s first year teaching ESOL at GPA, but not her first year of teaching.
 Before joining the GPA staff, Susan worked as both a middle school ESL teacher, a public-school Writing Center director, and as a private English and ESL tutor to children – adults.
 She welcomes this new opportunity to work with students from many different backgrounds and experiences and hopes her teaching will help each move closer to achieving their goals.
 Seeing students of any age grow in confidence, independence, and pride as they gain English language mastery motivates and inspires what she does.
 Besides language, Susan loves art, poetry, being outdoors in all seasons, and spending Sundays visiting family and friends.

-22279940_10104939995007292_114353220176825621_nNick Herbert (Teacher, Advanced Level) I grew up in a small town not far from Boston.
+22279940_10104939995007292_114353220176825621_nNick Herbert (Substitute Teacher) I grew up in a small town not far from Boston.
 I began teaching ESOL in Thailand in 2013 and quickly found the joy of connecting and inspiring students to overcome challenges.
 My journey has brought me back to Boston where I continue to learn from and be inspired by my students while helping them build their language skills.
 ‘My goal is to empower students with tools for self-directed learning and build resilience when facing challenges while having a bit of fun.
 I enjoy travel, photography, cycling, as well as playing and designing board games.

 Sarah Lynn (Professional Development Facilitator) I started teaching in 1985 as a literacy volunteer in an ESOL program for refugees in New York City.
 Immediately I knew I had found my calling and enrolled in Master’s program in TESOL.
 Since then I have taught ESOL and literacy in Spain and the Boston area.
 Along with teaching I’ve written ESOL textbooks and trained teachers in the U.S. and Latin America.
 In recent years I’ve been collaborating with the Gardener Pilot Academy team on their “Learning and the Brain” initiative.
 Now, I am delighted to say, I am also teaching their Basic Beginning ESOL class.

-Tyler O’Keefe (Teacher, Intermediate) I decided to become a teacher after being inspired by the fantastic teachers I’ve had throughout my life.
+Tyler O’Keefe (Substitute Teacher ) I decided to become a teacher after being inspired by the fantastic teachers I’ve had throughout my life.
 I started my own teaching career in 2017 at a language school in Boston.
 After gaining some experience there, I moved to Busan, South Korea, where I taught (and learned from) middle schoolers for four years.
 These days, I’m lucky to be teaching (and still learning) right here at GPA!
 At the same time, I’m also working as a substitute teacher at a middle school in Cambridge.
 In my spare time, I love playing video games, exercising, and studying Korean.

 Erica Peterson (Teacher, Advanced Level)

-Dorrie Pizzella (Teacher, Low Intermediate LevelDorrie Pizzella began working at GPA in September 2018 as a volunteer tutor through Boston Cares.
+Dorrie Pizzella (Teacher, Low IntermediateDorrie Pizzella began working at GPA in September 2018 as a volunteer tutor through Boston Cares.
 “GPA is such a special place.
 I really enjoyed working with all the amazing students, teachers and staff.
 Tutoring also gave me an opportunity to honor my own Italian immigrant grandparents by helping a new generation of Bostonians learn English.”
 This year Dorrie joined the GPA as a full-time teacher.
 She currently teaches the Low Intermediate English Level.
 Dorrie enjoys cooking, running and gardening.
 She has a Masters degree from the John F. Kennedy School of Government, and received her ESL certification in 2017.

-Mauricio Rosas (Teacher, Beginner Class) Mauricio taught for ten years at the YMCA in Boston and this is his second year teaching at GPA!
+Mauricio Rosas (Teacher, Beginner) Mauricio taught for ten years at the YMCA in Boston and this is his second year teaching at GPA!
 Mauricio grew up in Allston and wanted to give back to the community, he truly enjoys working with the students and staff!
 Mauricio works full time for the Boston Red Sox, and enjoys watching sports, and spending time with family.

 Ericka Scott